What is the Appendix?

-The appendix produces a bacteria destroying protein called immunoglobulins which help fight infection in the body.
+The appendix is a long narrow tube (a few inches in length) that attaches to the first part of the colon.
+It is usually located in the lower right quadrant of the abdominal cavity.
+The appendix produces a bacteria destroying protein called immunoglobulins, which help fight infection in the body.
 Its function, however, is not essential.
 People who have had appendectomies do not have an increased risk toward infection.
 Other organs in the body take over this function once the appendix has been removed.

 Appendicitis is one of the most common surgical problems.
 One out of every 2,000 people has an appendectomy sometime during their lifetime.
 Treatment requires an operation to remove the infected appendix.
 Traditionally, the appendix is removed through an incision in the right lower abdominal wall.

 In most laparoscopic appendectomies, surgeons operate through 3 small incisions (each ¼ to ½ inch) while watching an enlarged image of the patient’s internal organs on a television monitor.
-In some cases, one of the small openings may be lengthened to 2 or 3 inches to complete the procedure.
+In some cases, one of the small openings may be lengthened to complete the procedure.

 Results may vary depending upon the type of procedure and patient’s overall condition.
 Common advantages are: